Tom Stoltman

-On 20 June 2021, Stoltman won the 2021 World's Strongest Man competition, becoming the first man from Scotland to win the World's Strongest Man and the fifth British person to do so.
-On 29 May 2022, Stoltman won the 2022 World's Strongest Man, becoming only the second Briton to win two titles, 37 years after Geoff Capes and the first to win back to back titles; he is also the 2021 and 2022 Britain's Strongest Man.
+Stoltman won 2021 World's Strongest Man competition, becoming the first Scotsman and fifth Briton to win the title.
+He then won 2022 World's Strongest Man, becoming only the second Briton to win two titles (37 years after Geoff Capes) and the first to win back-to-back.
+In the 2024 World's Strongest Man he reclaimed his title, becoming the only Briton to have won three titles.

-Tom Stoltman is the younger brother of the 2021 Europe's Strongest Man and five-time Scotland's Strongest Man, Luke Stoltman, with whom he runs their YouTube channel The Stoltman Brothers.
+Tom Stoltman is the younger brother of the two-time Europe's Strongest Man winner Luke Stoltman, with whom he runs their YouTube channel "The Stoltman Brothers".

 Early life

 Tom Stoltman was born in Invergordon, Ross and Cromarty to parents Ben and Sheila, ten years after his older brother and fellow strongman competitor Luke.
 He was diagnosed with autism at the age of 5.
 Tom attended Newmore Primary School and Invergordon Academy in the Scottish Highlands where he developed his passion for playing football.
 As a result of his performances in the school football team, Stoltman was invited to Ross County and Rangers youth set up for trials.
 Inspired by Luke's success as Scotland's Strongest Man, Stoltman switched his attention to weight training in the local gym at the age of 16.
 Within a year, he was showing such potential that Luke decided to take him under his wing and guide him through training for strongman.